-Someday this entire collection should be transcribed, edited, annotated, indexed, and made available both in print and digitally to scholars everywhere.
+Someday this entire body of records should be transcribed, edited, annotated, indexed, and made available both in print and digitally to scholars everywhere.
 This website is not a substitute for that work.
 Rather it is a gateway to inform people about the resource and support its use.
 Hopefully the website will encourage the creation of a full scholarly version at some point in the future.
+For more about the records and the website, here are the slides from my talks about them at the 2018 and 2019 Conferences on Iroquois Research:

 How to Use the Website

 The commissioners’ records include detailed notes of meetings as well as copies of correspondence, instructions, accounts, and miscellany.
 They were bound into four volumes in the middle of the 18th century.
 During the American Revolution they were carried to Canada, where they were maintained by the British Indian Department and eventually transfered to Library and Archives Canada.
 At some point the first two volumes, which covered 1677 through 1722, were lost.
 Library and Archives Canada retains a collection of notes taken from these volumes which became known as the Schedule of propositions made by the Indians and answers given to them 1677-1714.
-The transcription of these notes was the first one I completed.
-It can be accessed here.
+To see the slides from my 2016 presentation about these notes, click here:

 The Commissioners of Indian Affairs at Albany